Nyanta-23/implement-api-sispar/README.md

 # implement-api-sispar

-- install express
-# npm i express
-- install axios
-# npm i axios
-- install cors
+Install all dependencies
-# npm i cors
+# npm install

 for dev depedencies i using nodemon here for install nodemon
-# npm install -g nodemon
+# npm i -g nodemon